nellore/vickitrix/README.md

    , and enter the profile's password.
 Leave out the `--profile` to use the default profile, and leave out `--rules` to use the default `vickitrix/rules/vicki.py`. `vickitrix` will listen for tweets that match the conditions from the rules in `vickirules.py` and perform the specified actions.
    If after a trade's been made, the "available to trade" line makes it look like currency vanished into thin air, don't fret; this probably means the trade hasn't completed yet.
 You can increase the sleep time after a trade is requested and before the "available to trade" line is displayed with `--sleep`.

-## Experimental rules

-Check out [`vickitrix/rules/sentiment.py`](vickitrix/rules/sentiment.py), which buys (sells) a miniscule amount of ETH when the words "good" ("bad") and "ethereum" are found in a tweet.
-Now imagine the possibilities---what would make inventive or more effective rules?
-Experiment, create issues, and make pull requests!

 ## Contributing